 Dr. Frank Mathias Williamson was born near Priceville, Ontario on the 24th of November, 1902.
-He was the youngest of 3 sons born to John Williamson and the former Ida Eugenia Blakeston.
+Dr. Williamson was the youngest of 3 sons born to John Williamson and the former Ida Eugenia Blakeston.
 His parents were farmers and his brothers were; Walter Blakeston Williamson and Ralph Robert Williamson.

 Dr. Williamson was educated in local schools in Grey County (near Owen Sound), Ontario.
 He graduated M.B. from The University of Toronto Faculty of Medicine in 1925.